Puppet Up!: Puppet Up! (June–October 2006)

 In June 2006, Jim Henson’s Puppet Improv began performing under a new name, Puppet Up! - Uncensored The troupe performed four shows over three nights at The Improv in Hollywood.

 In August 2006 Puppet Up! traveled to the Edinburgh Fringe Festival for 30 shows.
 Two versions of the show were performed: the regular "adult only" version and, for the first and only time, a family-friendly "for kids" show.

 Puppet Up! - Uncensored (November 2006 – November 2009)

 Puppet Up! performed two shows at Caesars Palace in November 2006.
 These shows were filmed as part of HBO and AEG Live's The Comedy Festival.
 HBO and TBS produced a 1st and only hour-long television special from these shows that aired five days later on TBS.
 TBS also ordered 30 web-exclusive episodes of "Puppet Up!" for their "Laugh Lab" video service on TBS.com.
 The web series debuted on TBS.com and on YouTube on March 7, 2007, to onward.

 "Puppet Up!
-Uncensored" performed at the Anahein Grove on March 4, 2007.
+Uncensored" performed at the Grove of Anaheim on March 4, 2007.

 "Puppet Up!
 Uncensored" found a home at the historic Avalon theatre for several months out of the year between 2007 and 2009.